Websoft9/websoft9/README.md

 # StackHub

-This repository will replace the [ansible project](https://github.com/websoft9private) before
+This repository will replace the [Websoft9 Ansible project](https://github.com/websoft9private) before

 StackHub is for opensource stacks automation, it is developing...